Echtzeitsysteme/ihtp-paper-2025-resources/problem-description/problem-description.md

-# Basic Modelling and Problem Description for the IHTP
+# Specifying the IHTP via Modelling

 This document refers to section 3 in the paper.
-The basic modelling and problem description of the IHTP consists of three parts: The *metamodel*, *OCL constraints*, and *GT rules*.
+The basic modelling and problem description of the IHTP consists of three parts: The *metamodel*, *OCL constraints*, and (domain) *GT rules*.

 ## Metamodel